 Disruptive technologies have the potential to replace existing products and technologies as far as possible or to completely sweep them off the market.
 One of the key threats to competitiveness in many industries is the inability to identify long-term technology trends or disruptive technologies too late or at all.
 Sometimes because they arise outside their own industry and thus outside the corporate radar.
 One example is Blockbuster, which has long been one of the market leaders in video and film distribution.
 Due to the rapid development of video streaming services (e.g. Netflix), Blockbuster lost so many of its customers in just three years that it had to file for bankruptcy in 2010.
+Here are some commonly made bankruptcy mistakes, that people need to pay attention to.
 Technology scouting prevents technological trends or potentially disruptive technologies – as in the case of Blockbuster – from being overlooked.

 3. Less burden on the internal R&D department